 The progress of the Pradhan Mantri Awas Yojana–Grameen (PMAY-G) has picked up pace.
 So far, 85.05 lakh units have been completed in the first phase.
 In the second phase (2019-22), 1.95 crore units are proposed to be constructed.
 Here are some of the top developments in the states, with respect to the 'Housing For All' mission for the rural poor.

 PMAY: Leading states

 According to official records, West Bengal (13,36,100 units), Madhya Pradesh (13,21,428 units), Uttar Pradesh (12,48,973 units) are among the top states, to have completed the highest number of units.
 Total verified sanctions under the PMAY-G is estimated to be 12,020,898 units across the country while 84,05,220 units have been completed as on September 20, 2019.

 Technology makes its mark

-Madhya Pradesh returns target
+Madhya Pradesh changes target

 Priority for victims of cyclone Fani

-The Odisha government has declared that victims of cyclone Fani, should be provided homes under the scheme and has asked the Block Development Officers (BDOs) to identify such families.
+The Odisha government has declared that victims of cyclone Fani should be provided homes under the scheme and has asked the Block Development Officers (BDOs) to identify such families.
 About 3.89 lakh homes have been sanctioned, as proposed by the state.
 One of the prerequisites, is to record family details and geo-tag the damaged homes through Awaas+, which is the app developed by the Union Ministry of Rural Development.